 They said I had an aggresive kind of cancer, so in response to that “aggression”, I did what governments and cancer patients alike sometimes do, and declared war.
 I envisioned myself a great warrior, a fighter so impassioned and confident – and please, oh please, God, successful – that she would wear the battle wounds of baldness and breastlessness and God knows what else like badges of honor.
 I would channel the ancient Amazon warriors and the modern-day female Marines, and in doing so become like those brave and wise women who fight to survive.
 I shaved my head, which helped to see myself as something of a bad-ass, and prepared to deploy, to dig in, to detonate.

 Sitting in the car, I realize that this transformation has totally not happened.
 I do not feel courageous and invincible; I feel naked and insecure, and can only watch with envy and embarrassment as normal life goes on.
 It is like I am in the sixth grade again, wearing my hot plaid wool school uniform in humiliation because it is shorts day and I have forgotten, and now I am sure I am standing out, especially in front of the much-cooler girls I so need to impress.
 Only this time, I somehow got a disease and now I am the only one at Target who is wearing a bald alien head and a ball cap that says Life Is Good, so that people will think I have a Positive Attitude, and also because I could not find one that said Life Is Really Scary and Altogether Uncertain.
 And I am sitting in my car, watching all the healthier and presumably happier moms, who remembered to not get cancer and to keep their hair, be-bopping into the store in their gym clothes, ponytails casually pulled into hair ties.
 They are so lucky to have hair, I think, and they do not even know how lucky they are.
 I feel inferior, and even a little ashamed.
-I do not feel at all like a badass, an Amazon, a Marine.
+I do not feel at all like a badass or an Amazon.
+Certainly not like a Marine.